BrettCawley/brettcawley.github.io/_posts/2018-9-03-How-to-Write-a-CSharp-gRPC-Client-for-the-Lightning-Network-Daemon.md

-In this tutorial we are going to explore the `lnd` grpc interface.
+In this tutorial we are going to explore the `lnd` `gRPC` interface.

-We've created our own in the previous tutorial [here](/Generate-a-CSharp-gRPC-Interface-for-lnd/), but you can also search [nuget](https://www.nuget.org/packages?q=lnrpc) for existing libraries.
+In the [previous tutorial](/Generate-a-CSharp-gRPC-Interface-for-lnd/) we learned how to manually generate the `gRPC` interface which is need to interact with `lnd`.
+If you didn't follow that tutorial there is no need to worry, as any of the packages on [nuget](https://www.nuget.org/packages?q=lnrpc) can be used as an alternative to importing the files.

+First, go ahead and create a regular console application in [Visual Studio](https://visualstudio.microsoft.com/vs/community/).
+Next, you can either add the manually generated files to the project, or import one of the previously mentioned nuget packages.

 #### Imports and Client

-Every time you use C# gRPC, you will have to import the generated rpc classes and set up a channel and client to your connect to your `lnd` node:
+Every time you use C# `gRPC`, you will have to import the generated rpc classes, and use `nuget` package manger to install `Grpc.Core`, `Google.Protobuf`, and `Google.Api.CommonProtos`.

+Now use the code below to set up a channel and client to connect to your `lnd` node:

 ```c#

 using Grpc.Core;
 using Lnrpc;
 ...

 // Due to updated ECDSA generated tls.cert we need to let gprc know that
 // we need to use that cipher suite otherwise there will be a handshake
 // error when we communicate with the lnd rpc server.